Keys in the Clouds: Auditable Multi-device Access to Cryptographic Credentials: Evaluation

 As the OpenKeychain baseline, we measured the time required to create an RSA 3072~bit signature using an unprotected key in the device.
 The average latency was 37~ms ($\pm$4~ms).
 To measure the latency of OpenKeychain using CKS whilst removing the network latency, we connected the Android device to the PC running the CKS enclave via a USB connection.
 The average time required to create the signature was 24~ms ($\pm$2~ms).

 All of the above measurements intentionally exclude the network latency, since this will depend on the type of network to which the user is connected.
 To estimate network latency, we performed an HTTP ping of Amazon Web Service (AWS) regions using the CloudPing tool~\cite{CloudPing}.
-On both a wired network connection and a 4G mobile network, the latency to the nearest three AWS regions\ifdefined\anonymous \footnote{Precise details of the regions are omitted to preserve anonymity} \else (Ireland, London, and Frankfurt) \fi was in the order of 50ms.
+On both a wired network connection and a 4G mobile network, the latency to the nearest three AWS regions (Ireland, London, and Frankfurt) was in the order of 50ms.
 Assuming a network latency of 50ms, the latency of using CKS is in the same order of magnitude as using a local key on the device, and should not be noticeable to the user.